 Be aware that compost containing green waste may contain chemical residues.
 It also varies far more and many makers have stopped adding it to compost.

-The best peat-free compost options
+The best peat-free compost options in the UK

 Dalefoot compost is soil-association approved, because the main ingredients are made from natural ingredients, principally potash-rich bracken and wool.
 There’s a 30L wool compost for potting, a green one for seed sowing, one for tomatoes, a double strength one with added comfrey.
 These composts hold water and nutrients, so do the finger test before watering.